- Lovely AMOLED screen

 Poco Watch: Health and fitness tracking

-Step counts were generally in the ballpark of of the daily counts captured by a Polar watch.
+Step counts were generally in the ballpark of the daily counts captured by a Polar watch.

-Inside of the Mi Fitness app you can see when those steps occurred and see your estimated calorie burn across that data.
+Inside the Mi Fitness app, you can see when those steps occurred and see your estimated calorie burn across that data.
 You'll get inactivity alerts when you've been sitting still for too long and those are also logged in the companion app.

 Step counting compared: Poco Watch (left) and Polar Pacer Pro (right)